knight444/docs.npmjs.com/content/enterprise/using-it.md

 ## Creating a GitHub OAuth Token

+If you log in to npmE from multiple machines, then you will have trouble logging in to npme using ordinary logins.
+It is tricky because of a limitation of GitHub auth.

 1. Visit [github.com/settings/tokens/new](https://github.com/settings/tokens/new) to create a new "Personal access token".
 1. Use a descriptive name for your token, like "myco npmE"
 1. Leave the default scopes as they are.